-The first thing I ever cooked by myself was pancakes (or Flapjacks as we call them).
-I used to mix the batter from one of my gran’s old cookbooks and would cook them in my mom’s electric frying pan.
-I would make more than 50 at a time because I just loved it so much.
+The first thing I ever cooked by myself was pancakes.
+I used my gran’s old cookbooks and would cook them in my mom’s electric frying pan.
+I would make more than 50 at a time because I just loved them so much.
 I was probably around 11 or 12 when I first started making them and I haven’t stopped.

 - generous pinch of salt